-- 1. Career-related Competencies - 1.1 Understanding the context of the course within the wider area of studies - 1.1.1 Cluster of professions/ trades/industries related to the course

-Contexts could include but are not limited to:

-- design studies that focus on the understanding, appreciation and production of designed images, products, environment or services, using visual, aural, written and electronic forms.
+Curriculum Components Area Specific Examples Career-related Competencies t of the course within the wider area of studies 1.1.1 Cluster of professions/ trades/industries related to the course Contexts could include but are not limited to: - design studies that focus on the understanding, appreciation and production of designed images, products, environment or services, using visual, aural, written and electronic forms.
 Design can include graphic design, product design, interior and transport design, services design - creative writing that develops skills in different genres (including fiction, poetry, playwriting, screenwriting, literary hypermedia and translation).
 Students marshal emotions and ideas into constructed artworks for targeted audiences - performing arts that focus on appreciating, creating and delivering aural and physical performances within different contexts.
-Students learn the techniques of staged and impromptu performances and the impact of culture on the genres and styles of performance - media arts that focus on art works multimedia products conveyed by (including videos. films, computer animation and computer games).
+Students learn the techniques of staged and impromptu performances and the impact of culture on the genres and styles of performance media arts that focus on art works conveyed by multimedia products (including videos, films, computer animation and computer games).
 Students use the characteristics and limitations of different media and software packages to reflect their ideas